-- (b) The steepest portion of the roof should be no greater than the tallest permitted height of one upper story. - (c) Occupied building space should be included beneath the roof and counts as a half or full story.
-See 660-126.M for definition of half story.
-See 660-141 for definition of occupied building space. - (4) Rooftop Appurtenances.
+- (c) Occupied building space should be included beneath the roof and counts as a half or full story.
+See 660-132.M for definition of half story.
+See 660- 147 for definition of occupied building space. - (4) Rooftop Appurtenances.
 With the exception of solar panels, antennae, and wind turbines, any rooftop appurtenances, where feasible, should be located on the rear sloping portion of the roof to limit visibility from the street.

-660-56 Towers
+660-62 Towers